Capricorn1/ipv6-router-scripts/README.md

 # Impetus

 I think I have a rigorous set of firewall rules for IPv4 that I have honed over the last 20 years.
 The rules depend on the LAN IP addresses distributed by the DHCP server.
 The IP addresses are assigned by the device's MAC address and grant well-defined port access to specific machines.
 These include inbound and outbound rules.
 I have included a subset of my complete set (with editing to sanitize them).
 With IPv4, setting up these rules was straightforward because I chose the LAN subnet and used NAT to map that subnet to the single IPv4 address assigned to the router.
 The LAN configuration did not change when the external WAN IP changed (which it rarely did).
-When I started to support IPv6, the consensus was that it was **Bad®** to use NAT when an entire IPv6 /56 prefix is delegated to every customer.
+When I started to support IPv6, the consensus was that using NAT was **Bad®** when an entire IPv6 /56 prefix is delegated to every customer.
 That's great, but since the LAN (and WAN) subnet changes every time the prefix changes, _hardcoding_ the LAN configuration for DHCP and DNS is impossible.
 Since I wanted to be able to apply the firewall rules for IPv6 in the same manner, I needed to be flexible about how those services get configured.

 # Project Structure